This guide contains information about how to install and use F5 Application Services Templates.

 Click F5 Application Services Templates to start using FAST.
 There is a navigation menu at the top, and the initial tab displays a list of FAST applications on the BIG-IP, which will likely be empty on a fresh installation.

-To create an application, first click on the Deploy tab.
-This will display a list of available templates that are ready to deploy.
+To create an application, first click the FAST Templates tab to display a list of available templates that are ready to deploy.

-Click one of the template names, fill out the required fields, and then click Submit.
+Click one of the template names, fill out the required fields, and then click Deploy.

-Upon successful submission, the page will redirect to the Deploy Log, where there current status of the deploy action can be seen.
+Upon submission, the page will redirect to the History tab, where there current status of the deploy action can be seen.

-After the task is successful, return to the Applications tab to see the deployed application.
+After the deployment is successful, select to the Applications tab to see the deployed application.
 From here the application can be modified or deleted.

 Modifying FAST applications outside of FAST (e.g., via TMSH or with AS3 declarations) can result in those changes getting overwritten the next time FAST modifies the application.
 See Frequently Asked Questions (FAQ) for more information.